Accessibility at St. Peter’s in the City

 When you arrive, someone will probably say hello and give you a copy of a service leaflet and a newsletter.
 All the words you will need are in the leaflet.

-You can sit wherever you like on the chairs in main part of the church.
-(Nobody sits on the side benches on the altar at the very front).
+You can sit wherever you like on the socially-distanced chairs in main part of the church.
+(Nobody sits on the side benches near the altar at the very front).
 If you want more space you might choose the chairs by the tables near the back.
 If you will need to move around then the back is fine, or you might choose to sit on the end of one of the rows to one side.